uspki/policies/certificate-policy.md

 The period of investigation shall cover at least the last five years for each area, excepting the residence check which shall cover at least the last three years.
 Adjudication of the background investigation shall be performed by a competent adjudication authority using a process consistent with Executive Order 13467 or equivalent.

 ### 5.3.3 Training Requirements and Procedures
-All individuals in Trusted Roles shall receive comprehensive training.
+All individuals in trusted roles shall receive comprehensive training.
 Training shall be conducted in the following areas:
 - Basic Public Key Infrastructure knowledge
 - CA security principles and mechanisms
-- All Trusted Role duties
+- All trusted role duties
 - Disaster recovery and business continuity procedures
 - Understanding and knowledge of this CP